What Is Local Search Marketing and How to Win More Local Customers

 SEO vs Google Ads for Local Search: An Integrated Approach

-The strongest localised search strategies don’t choose between SEO and Google Ads.
-They use both together, sharing data and budgets to capture demand across organic results and paid placements simultaneously.
+The strongest localised strategies in local search marketing don’t choose between SEO and Google Ads.
+They use both together, sharing data and budgets to capture demand across organic results and paid placements across search engine results pages simultaneously.

 SEO as a Compounding Asset

-Once Google trusts your brand and location pages, organic local SEO generates leads continuously without per-click costs.
+Once Google trusts your brand and location pages, organic local SEO generates leads continuously without per-click costs, and local SEO results compound over time.
 The investment is primarily upfront—optimising profiles, building pages, earning reviews—and the returns compound over time.

 The benefits of traditional SEO for local search: